talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 conversation3.setParticipant(other3);
 ```

-Next, we create three chatboxes and [pass data to the theme](https://talkjs.com/docs/Features/Themes/Passing_Data_to_Themes/).
-The variable name `accentColor` is something we've used in this example, but you can change it to whatever makes sense for you.
+Next, we create three chatboxes and [pass data to the theme](https://talkjs.com/docs/Features/Themes/Passing_Data_to_Themes/#pass-custom-data-directly-to-the-theme).

+In this example we've used custom data with a single `accentColor` attribute, but you can change it to whatever makes sense for you.

 ```javascript
 const chatbox1 = talkSession.createChatbox({